Reds

 The Cincinnati Reds are a Major League Baseball team based in Cincinnati, Ohio.
 The Reds are one of two teams in Ohio, the other being the Cleveland Guardians.
 Cincinnati competes in the National League Central division.
 The Reds have called Great American Ballpark home since 2003.
 The team wears red, white, and black on their uniforms.
 They have won five World Series titles over the course of their history, with the most recent one coming in 1990.

-Cincinnati Reds Standings
+Cincinnati Reds Stats

 Cincinnati Reds History

 It was not until 1876 that the National League was developed and baseball began to develop a sense of structure.
 The Red Stockings were assigned to the National League along with other teams such as Boston and New York.
 However, the Reds were banned from the National League a few seasons later because they refused to stop selling alcohol at games, and they also rented out their stadium on Sundays, which was against league rules.
-The Red Stockings would play in the American Association baseball league for the next eight seasons before returning to the NL in 1889.
-1889 was also the season when Cincinnati dropped the “stockings” part of their nickname and officially became the Cincinnati Reds.

 The Reds have gone on to win five World Series championships and nine National League Pennants over the course of their franchise history.
+Even though, they haven’t won any trophy since 1990.

 Championships Won by the Reds